PhilippBaessler/contactmngr/dev/dev_notes.md

             -   scroll event is very chatty, when scrolling, this code doesn't need to run several times a second I guess....

-            -   always checking all row heights (or making the rowHeights array) seems quiete inefficient
+            -   always checking all row heights (or making the rowHeights array) seems quiete inefficient;

+            -   do profiling to identify slow parts

-        -   [ ] this must also work if the table columns are changed, added or removed or if the body width changes, since row heights might change due to linebreaks; in any case this needs to be triggered if data changes or if window size changes, etc.
+        -   [ ] (reactiveness): this must also work if the table columns are changed, added or removed or if the body width changes, since row heights might change due to linebreaks; in any case this needs to be triggered if data changes or if window size changes, etc.

+    -   Improvements

+        -   make the row heights reactive on a number of events

+        -   instead of a for loop that runs through the array, i create a sort of integral array, that stores the cumulative sum of the row heights.
+If I am looking for the first row I need to find the first index that is larger than the entry of the array.
+I use then the remaining elements of the array and look for the first value that is larger than the element value - the value of the first row.
+This element is then the first element that is not visible below the table (i.e. the row after the last visible row)

+        -